Understanding Light Bulb Jargon: What Electricians Actually Mean

 FAQ Section:

-Can I utilize the LED bulb in fixtures which requires incandescent bulbs?
+Can I make use of the LED bulb in fixtures which requires incandescent bulbs?

-Is there a more energy-efficient bulb?
+Is there a more energy-efficient type of bulb?

-They are also the most energy-efficient and longest-lasting type of bulb.
+They are also the most efficient and long-lasting bulb.